Suor/Suor.github.io/source/_posts/2014-06-22-why-every-language-needs-its-underscore.markdown

 - takes longer to debug,
 - contains more bugs.

-Obviously, underscore, funcy and friends help us write less code (at least in this three examples).
+Obviously, underscore, funcy and friends help us write less code (at least in these three examples).
 But how do they do that?

 ## Extracting abstractions